Milan (1967 film): Soundtrack

 The lyrics of the film were career-defining for Anand Bakshi and helped take him to the "top", with songs like "Sawan Ka Mahina Pawan Kare Sor", "Ram Kare Aisa Ho Jaaye" and "Bol Gori Bol".
-Music was composed by the duo Lakshmikant-Pyarelal who won their second Filmfare award for best music director for this movie.
+Music was composed by the duo Laxmikant–Pyarelal who won their second Filmfare award for best music director for this movie.
 The playback singers were Lata Mangeshkar, who sang for Nutan and Mukesh, who sang for Sunil Dutt.